-A customer loyalty metric that is based on the following question: “On a scale of 0 to 10, how likely is it that you would recommend our company, product, or service to a friend or colleague?”
-People who respond with a 9 or 10 are designated as “promoters”; a 7 or 8 as “passives”; and a 6 or lower as “detractors”.
+A customer loyalty metric that based on a single simple question: “On a scale of 0 to 10, how likely is it that you would recommend our company, product, or service to a friend or colleague?”
+People who respond with a 9 or 10 are designated as “promoters,” 7 or 8 as “passives,” and 6 or lower as “detractors”.
 The percentage of customers that are detractors is then subtracted from the percentage that are promoters to arrive at the company’s NPS (passives are ignored, because that’s their lot in life).
-Scores range from +100 to -100, but an actual NPS at either of those extremes would cause heart attacks in the board room of a real-world business.
+Scores range from +100 to -100.

 A message or update sharing new social media activity.
 For example, if somebody Likes one of your Instagram photos you can receive a notification on your phone that lets you know.

-The URL address of an individual piece of content.
-Permalinks are useful because they allow you to reference a specific Tweet, update, or blog post instead of the feed or timeline in which you found it.
+The URL of an individual piece of content.
+Permalinks allow you to directly reference a specific piece of content instead of searching for it in the feed or timeline where you found it.
 You can quickly find an item’s permalink by clicking on its timestamp.

-An attempt to fraudulently acquire sensitive information such as usernames, passwords, and credit card information (and often, indirectly, money) by authentic-looking electronic communication, usually email.
+An attempt to fraudulently acquire sensitive information such as usernames, passwords, or credit card information by authentic-looking electronic communication, usually email.
 Also a method of spreading electronic viruses by exploiting security weaknesses.
-To learn more, please enter your Gmail password.

-Favourite links stored on Pinterest are called Pins.
-Each Pin is made up of a picture and a description given by the user; when clicked, Pins direct users to the image source page.
-Pins can be liked or repinned by other users.
-Users can also organize Pins by theme or event into visual collections called Pinboards.
+Favorite links stored on Pinterest.
+Every Pin is made up of a picture and a description given by the user; when clicked, a Pin direct users to the source URL of the image.
+Other users can like or Repin your Pins.
+Users can also organize Pins by theme or event into visual collections.

-Pinterest is a visual organizer for saving and sharing links to webpages and other media that you like—otherwise known as Pins.
-Pins are represented by a picture and a description of your choosing.
-They can be organized into collections called Pinboards.
+A visual organizer for saving and sharing links to sites and other media you like—also known as Pins.
+Pins are represented by an image and description of your choosing and organized into collections called Pinboards.
 Pinterest users can share their Pins with others, or Repin pictures they liked from other users.
 Think of Pinterest as a virtual scrapbook, or a bookmarks page with pictures.
-Common uses include event planning, food blogging, and fashion blogging — but savvy businesses across a spectrum of industries are learning to leverage this platform to grow their audience.
+Common uses include event planning, recipe collection, and fashion blogging — but savvy businesses across a spectrum of industries are learning to leverage this platform to grow their audience.
 Learn from these brands how to do it well.

-The state of a social media account such as Instagram or Twitter that protects content from the public.
+A setting on a social media account (such as Instagram or Twitter) that protects content from the public.
 Users must request to follow private accounts to see the content.

-Announced in 2010, Promoted Accounts are a Twitter Ads feature that invites targeted users to follow a Twitter Handle.
+A Twitter Ads feature, announced in 2010, that invites targeted users to follow a certain account.
 This function is used to quickly grow a Twitter handle’s following.
-Promoted accounts appear in the Home timeline, the Discover tab and profile pages.
+Promoted accounts appear in users’ timelines, Who to Follow suggestions, and search results.

 Promoted Trends are a Twitter Ads feature that allows an advertiser to promote time-, context- and event-sensitive trends to the top of the Trends list on Twitter.
 They are clearly marked as “Promoted.”

 A private Twitter account.
-Only approved followers can view Tweets and photos from a protected account or access its complete profile.
-Tweets from protected accounts cannot be retweeted, even by approved followers.
+Only approved followers can view tweets and photos from a protected account or access its complete profile.
+Tweets from protected accounts cannot be natively retweeted, even by approved followers.
 (But even protected accounts should fear the dreaded screenshot…)

 Publishing approval process

 A business procedure for ensuring that outbound social media messages are error-free, on-time, and on-brand.
 Many organizations now protect their social media accounts by managing them through a social relationship platform (SRP), which provide a safe environment for teams to collaborate on content before publishing.
-Messages are typically drafted by lower level employees, interns, or contractors might draft messages, but their content must be approved by managers, supervisors, and/or compliance officers.
+Lower-level employees, interns, or contractors might draft messages, but their content must be approved by managers, supervisors, and/or compliance officers before publishing.

-Tencent QQ is a 829-million user instant messaging platform developed by Chinese company, Tencent Holdings Limited.
-Users of QQ can use the platform to play online social games, discover music, shop, microblog, watch movies, and group and voice chat.
+An 829-million-user instant messaging platform developed by Chinese company, Tencent Holdings Limited.
+QQ users can use the platform to play social games, discover music, shop, microblog, watch movies, and group and voice chat.

-reddit is a popular website and social networking site on which content submitted or shared by users is then voted on by other visitors.
-Each piece of content, from videos to text posts, can be either upvoted (positive) or downvoted (negative) by users.
-The most upvoted and commented on posts appear higher up on the website’s main page, as well as on its many topic-focused sections called subreddits.
+A popular social networking site where users upvote (positive) or downvote (negative) user-submitted content, from videos and image-based memes to text posts.
+The most upvoted and commented-on posts appear higher up on the website’s main page, as well as on its many topic-focused sections called subreddits.